The Easy Way to Successful User Testing

 The importance of Usability Testing

-User testing is essential because it clearly illustrates the way users are interacting with your product.
-It can reveal a lot of issues before reaching the final version of the product, when at this point any changes can turn out to be very costly and time consuming.
-I would say that one of the best things with User Testing is the money saved in design and development costs.
-It also means you spend your time more effectively by focusing on stuff that in fact need work.
+User testing is essential because it clearly illustrates, in real-time, how users interact with your product.
+It can reveal a lot of issues before reaching the final version of the product when, at this point, any changes can turn out to be very costly and time-consuming.
+This means that, with user testing, you will be able to save money in any later design and development costs.
+User Testing allows you to spend your time more effectively by focusing on stuff that, in fact, needs work.

 What do you really need?

 There is a high chance that you might not have the budget to run one of those complex usability tests, and that's understandable.
-It is important to keep in mind that when talking about resources, the equipment you use doesn't have to be overly complicated.
+It is important to keep in mind that the equipment you use doesn't have to be overly complicated when talking about resources.
 They are multiple free or cheap tools ready to help to wireframe and prototype your product, as well as to assist you during the actual test.
-It can really be done anywhere, at anytime, in person or online, as long as you have a laptop and maybe a good Internet connection.
+It can really be done anywhere, at any time, in person or online, as long as you have a laptop and maybe a good Internet connection.
 Again, the equipment you use doesn't have to be overly complicated.
 The important thing is that you are running a usability test!

 Choose the right prototyping tool

-If this is your first usability test, maybe keep the prototype, short and simple, there's no need to complicate the process with an over designed prototype.
+If this is your first usability test, maybe keep the prototype short and simple.
+There's no need to complicate the process with an over-designed prototype.
 It doesn't need to be the most perfect prototype ever made.
-I understand that for a designer, it's difficult to show your masterpiece while it's still in the “sketch phase”.
-The prototype only needs to show its primary purpose and main functions.
+I understand that it's difficult for a designer to show your work while it's still in the “sketch phase.”
+But the prototype really only needs to show its primary purpose and main functions.
 The usability test will then help you to see if the design assumptions you made were correct.
 The goal here is to gather as much feedback as soon as possible.
-For this job we use Sketch.
+For this job, we use Sketch.

 Find your target audience

-The next step is to understand your audience, and actually recruit people to user test for it.
-There's no point spending a considerable amount of time on a usability test to then test it on the wrong target.
-Spend some time identifying and finding the right kind of people for your test.
+The next step is to understand your audience and recruit people in that group to user test for it.
+There's no point in spending a considerable amount of time on a usability test to test it on the wrong target.
+Spend some time finding the right kind of people for your test.
 Make sure the people you recruit relate to the problem you are trying to solve.
 I think it goes without saying that you should stay away from the people that could somehow be close to the project as they would not probably give the most honest feedback.

-When you made your selection and are ready to start the test, it's important to inform the participants that you are not testing them, you are testing the software.
+When you made your selection and are ready to start the test, it's important to inform the participants that you are not testing them.
+You are testing the software.
 People are generally pretty uncomfortable when being tested.
-Keep it clear that they are no wrong answers.
-They should be completely honest and open about how they feel, and should not be afraid to point out the flaws and errors of your product.
-In a way is extremely important if they do so, because it once again shows the importance of user testing.
+Keep it clear that there are no wrong answers.
+They should be sincere and open about how they feel and should not be afraid to point out your product's flaws and errors.
+In a way, it is essential if they do so because it once again shows the importance of user testing.

 Getting ready to test

 Before the test itself, you should spend some time creating a plan around the goals you want to achieve.
-Think about what exactly to you want to test, like which features maybe or maybe not work.
-Around this plan create a script with a series of questions and tasks to give to the users that are about to test your product.
-Keep in mind the way to asks the participants to do things has an enormous impact on the outcome of your tests.
-Remember, your script should not be formed as a bunch of instructions for the user to follow, try to put yourself in the mind of the regular user.
-You want to match them mindset, and the reality is that in the real world is that no one is standing over their shoulder telling them what to do.
-Your goals is to see how they react to the task, helping them out in anyway defeats that purpose.
+Think about what exactly you want to test, like, for example, which features may or may not work.
+Around this plan, create a script with a series of questions and tasks to give to the users to test your product.
+Keep in mind the way to ask the participants to do things has an enormous impact on your tests' outcome.
+Remember, your script should not be formed as a bunch of instructions for the user to follow.
+Try to put yourself in the mind of the regular user.
+You want to match their mindset, and the reality is that, in the real world, no one is standing over their shoulder, telling them what to do.
+Your goal is to see how they react to the task; helping them out in any way defeats that purpose.

 How to analyze Usability Test Results

-After testing on a group of subjects, it's time to see the results for all that effort.
-As previously stated, User Testing can reveal an unbelievable amount of detail about the way users interact with your product.
-Be critical when reading the results, see what differs within the users and what stays the same.
+After testing on a group of subjects, it's time to see the results.
+As previously stated, User Testing can reveal an unbelievable amount of details about the way users interact with your product.
+Be critical when reading the results; see what differs within the users and what stays the same.
 Identify if users were able to complete the tasks successfully and how efficiently they were in doing so.
-Evaluate what works and what didn´t and pinpoint some elements of the design that need to be changed.
-It's also important to see if the user felt any type of enjoyment when testing the product, and analyse how can you increase it.
-You are going to end up with a bunch of objective and subjective finding that provide you valuable feedback and are going you help you to shape and improve your design and a better experience.
+Evaluate what works and what didn´t and pinpoint some design elements that need to be changed.
+It's also important to see if the user felt any type of enjoyment when testing the product and analyze how you can increase it.
+You will end up with a bunch of objective and subjective findings that provide you valuable feedback and are going to help you shape and improve your design and a better experience.